xuwupeng2000/capistrano-scm-gitcopy/README.md

 Thank wercker so much.

 This will make Capistrano tar the a specific git branch, upload it to the server(s) and then extract it in the release directory.

+There is `sub_directory` option.
+When specified, onthe the subtree of the checked-out repository will be deployed.
+This is useful when the rails application is not at the root of the repository.

 Requirements
 ============